jeremykendall/bookshelf/README.md

 bookshelf
 =========

-This application was created to accompany my Intro to #memtech: PHP presentation.
+This application was created to accompany my Intro to PHP/PHP 102 presentations.

 The purpose of the application is to show the evolution of a contrived "first" application;
 from a nice try with some typical, horrific mistakes to a slightly more mature application